data-with-Divyansh/ecommerce_cust_insights_full_project/readme.md

 Analyze churn for subscription-based customers.<br>
 Provide actionable insights to improve retention and marketing strategies.<br>

-This project demonstrates skills in data engineering, analytics, and visualization using modern tools such as Python, Spark, and Kafka (optional if you used them).
+This project demonstrates skills in data engineering, analytics, and visualization using modern tools such as Python, pyspark dataframes.

 ### 🚀 Key Features: <br>